 When a young person discloses they have previously been in secure care but entered custody from the community, YOI staff should contact the relevant secure unit, with the young person’s consent, for information and previous reports to inform assessment and planning.

 Family members may have questions or concerns and may not know who to ask.
-Justice professionals or staff in the secure unit are not always best placed to answer these questions (Malloch, 2013).
+Justice professionals or staff in the secure unit are not always best placed to answer these questions, although they should seek to do so as far as possible (Malloch, 2013).
 Families Outside can provide support.

 Resources for this page